-Served as Research Editor of ROAD TEST Magazine, in the 1965-1968 era, concerned with evaluating design and safety features of U.S. and foreign cars.
+Served as Research Editor of ROAD TEST Magazine, in the 1965-1968 era, with emphasis on evaluating the design and safety technology features of U.S. and foreign cars.

 Served as invited judge to evaluate Research in Accident Prevention, for the National Safety Council, 1968 and 1971.